 - Two Graduate Student Fellowships are now available for PhD studies related to adaptation to local sea level rise.
 Those interested should contact Dr. Hans-Peter Plag (email@example.com).
 For more information follow this link

 - Dr. Diane Horn, Visiting CCSLRI Scholar from Birkbeck College, London with Dr. Michael McSane, Finance Department, ODU -- Collaboration Report now available.

 "The Old Dominion University Climate Change and Sea Level Rise Initiative will bring the university and the region's foremost experts together to find solutions to the challenges facing our region and other regions globally."

 ODU's Climate Change and Sea Level Rise Initiative (CCSLRI) facilitates research and education in all aspects of climate change and sea level rise.
 Because of our location there is special emphasis on adaptation to increased flooding because of sea level rise.
 There are many other aspects of climate change affecting coastal cities such as public health or disaster preparedness that the initiative also addresses.

-At the local level the University will provide appropriate leadership to regional leaders and distribute accurate information to the citizens.
+At the local level the University provides appropriate leadership to regional leaders and distribute accurate information to the citizens.
 At national and international levels faculty researchers and educators will develop projects at other locations using the knowledge gained locally.

-The University is building the initiative through internal research grants, faculty hires at all levels and all disciplines and other actions to help faculty participate.
+The University is building the CCSLRI through internal research grants, faculty hires at all levels and all disciplines and other actions to help faculty participate.
 CCSLRI works with a number of Related Research Groups.

 The former CCSLRI, now MARI, Newsletters provide quarterly updates and a good overview of recent activities.

 Many different research centers and groups support and are affiliated with CCSLRI.